How Can I Find Anxiety Support Groups Near Me?

 Benefits of participating in an anxiety support group

 Anxiety is a very common mental health disorder.
 An estimated 19.1% of adults had some type of anxiety disorder within the past year in the United States.
-Many people coping with anxiety tend to focus on themselves without realizing that others in their community are facing similar struggles.
-Joining a support group for anxiety can be a vital step toward learning how to manage your symptoms.
+Many people coping with anxiety disorders tend to focus on themselves without realizing that others in their community are facing similar struggles.
+Joining a support group for anxiety can be a vital step toward learning how to manage the symptoms of your anxiety disorder.
 You can learn how other people cope with their anxious thoughts and feelings and find other resources for support.
 If anything, you may feel less alone as you search for treatment options and solutions to combat your anxiety.

 Most anxiety support groups are free and meet regularly.
-They may include participation from people who have found successful approaches to coping with anxiety.
+They may include participation from people who have found successful approaches to coping with anxiety, or other mental health conditions, like obsessive compulsive disorder or bipolar disorder.
 Sometimes local counselors or mental health professionals moderate the group and pick topics to focus on and discuss during the meetings.
 The goal of most of these groups is to provide a comfortable atmosphere for people who want to improve their mental health in a healthy way.

 How and where to search for local anxiety groups

 Search community mental health centers and country agency services.
 Many mental health centers host support groups for mental health concerns such as anxiety.
 They may provide comprehensive support through paid services or for patients, but many have groups open to the public depending on scheduling.
-Some centers partner with social workers or local county agencies affiliated with job and family services.
+Some centers partner with social workers, mental health professionals, or local county agencies affiliated with job and family services.

 Look on social media.
 You may find social media pages for local groups during an online search.
 You can use the search box to find groups near you.
 You might find options that provide support for different concerns besides anxiety.
 Some local groups may use a social media platform as their regular meeting spot and make plans to meet in-person, maybe once or twice a week, depending on the group moderator and group interest.

 Ask people you know.
 It’s possible that your friends, family members, clergy leaders, coaches, or mentors know a local anxiety support group that could help you.
-They may know of groups started by local neighbors or give you leads on where else to look.
+Your family, friends, and other people you know may know of groups started by local neighbors or give you leads on where else to look.
 If there’s someone in your life that also has anxiety, consider asking them if they attend a support group for it.
 You may get tips on groups that meet in local areas in your neighborhood, such as a library, church, or community park center.
 Such areas may post bulletin reminders on message boards with flyers as an open invite for anyone to attend.

 Can’t find what you want?
 Start your own